top of page

 Ofsted Report Cards: The Big Changes Starting November 2025

-As a specialist education recruitment agency, we at Aston Education believe it’s vital that school leaders, governors and practitioners are fully briefed on the upcoming changes from the Ofsted.
-These reforms will have significant implications not only for inspection readiness and school self-evaluation, but also for how the sector presents itself to stakeholders – including prospective staff who want to join a high-performing, improvement-minded team.
+As a specialist education recruitment agency, we at Aston Education believe it’s vital that school leaders, governors, and practitioners are fully briefed on the upcoming changes from Ofsted.
+These reforms will have significant implications not only for inspection readiness and school self-evaluation but also for how the sector presents itself to stakeholders – including prospective staff who want to join a high-performing, improvement-minded team.
+Ofsted has since made further adjustments to the new framework following pilot inspections, aiming to ease workload pressures, refine how achievement is evaluated, and ensure the process feels fairer and more collaborative for schools of all sizes.

 Ofsted report cards